wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 1.1.2 =
+* Done the text domain issues for the widgets.
+* Done the widgets text translation ready.

 = 1.1.1 =
 * Fixed the versioning issue for the frontend's and backend's css and js.